Quantum incommensurate Skyrmion crystals and Commensurate to In-commensurate transitions in cold atoms and materials with spin orbit couplings in a Zeeman field: The Goldstone and Roton mode in the IC-SkX states

-whose solutions lead to the two polar angles shown in Fig.M2b.
+whose solutions lead to the two polar angles shown in Fig.4a.

 We have also taken a general $4\times4$ structure, then numerically minimize the classic ground state energy with respect to the 32 parameters (16 polar angles + 16 azimuthal angles).
-Numerical results always find the configuration shown in Fig.M2b.
+Numerical results always find the configuration shown in Fig.4a.

-In Eqn.\ref{S:icphase}, setting $ \phi_A=-\phi_B= \phi $ which is nothing but the Goldstone mode, Eqn.\ref{S:icphase} can be written in the form of Eqn.M10.
+In Eqn.\ref{icphase}, setting $ \phi_A=-\phi_B= \phi $ which is nothing but the Goldstone mode, Eqn.\ref{icphase} can be written in the form of Eqn.M11.
 We find \cite{skxdensity} an oscillating Skyrmion density $ Q_{ijk}= \vec{S}_i \cdot ( \vec{S}_j \times \vec{S}_k )= \frac{(-1)^y}{2} \sin \theta_A \sin 2 \theta_B ( \cos \phi - \sin \phi)- \cos \theta_A \sin^2 \theta_B $ where $ i, j,k $ are taken as three lattice points around a square.
 At $ \phi=0 $, it reduces to $ (-1)^y \sin ( \theta_A- (-1)^y \theta_B) \sin \theta_B $

-From Eqn.\ref{icphase}, we make suitably chosen rotations $ \tilde{S}_i=R_y(\theta_i)R_z(\phi_i) S_i $ where $ \phi_i=\phi_0-i_y\pi/2,~\theta_i=\theta_A, i \in A; \phi_j=-\phi_0+j_y\pi/2,~\theta_j=\theta_B,j\in B $ to align the spin quantization axis along the $Z$ axis.
+From Eqn.\ref{icphase}, we make suitably chosen rotations $ \tilde{S}_i=R_y(\theta_i)R_z(\phi_i) S_i $ where $ \phi_i=\phi-i_y\pi/2,~\theta_i=\theta_A, i \in A; \phi_j=-\phi+j_y\pi/2,~\theta_j=\theta_B,j\in B $ to align the spin quantization axis along the $Z$ axis.
 Then one need only introduce two HP bosons $a/b$ for the two sublattices A/B respectively and perform a Bogoliubov transformation to obtain:

 withe the spin wave spectrum

 where

 where